Campfire-Security/challange-yml-generator/README.md

 - **Web-based Form Interface**: Easy-to-use form with all challenge.yml fields
 - **Dynamic Instance Management**: Add multiple instances with DNS entries and flags
 - **YAML Preview**: Preview the generated YAML before downloading
-- **Client-side Processing**: All processing happens in your browser - no server required
+- **Client-side Processing**: All processing happens in your browser, no server required
 - **GitHub Pages Ready**: Automatically deployed when you push to the repository

 ## Usage